telerik/document-processing-docs/libraries/radspreadprocessing/overview.md

 >noteIf you still don't have **Telerik Document Processing installed**, check the **[First Steps]({%slug getting-started-first-steps%})** topic to learn how to obtain the packages through the different suites with Telerik controls.

+## Key Features

+* Create from scratch and modify existing documents from spreadsheet formats: XLSX, CSV.
+* Export to PDF.
+* Convert between the different formats.
+* Extracting and populating cells with data.
+* Built-in support for computation of more than 200 functions, like SUM, AVERAGE, etc.
+* Custom functions could be added as well.
+* Protection from editing operations using password/removing such password.
+* Most of the important Excel features are supported:
+    * Data validation - restrict the types of input to cells (e.g. allow only numbers).
+    * Grouping to organize data (e.g. collapse some rows/columns).
+    * Filtering, sorting, freeze panes, hidden rows, and more.

 The following table describes the most popular features of the RadSpreadProcessing library.